File: Sample 6, Last Updated: June 16, 2010, LB

 Step 5 – Run the Model with 2 Quality Checks

 SolidWorks Simulation calculates the displacement and stress for each element (pyramid) in the model.
-But before looking at the results, some quick quality checks: firstly quality check #2 – check the error plot for elements with potentially high errors.
+But before looking at the results, some quick quality checks.
+First, quality check #2 – check the error plot for elements with potentially high errors.

 The zones of high error (>5% for pressure vessels) are limited to areas where the shape of the model is rapidly changing (sharp edges or tight radii or other changes in shape known as discontinuities).
 All large areas have less than 5% error therefore the 1/8″ mesh is acceptable (a courser mesh could have been used for this model).

-The presence of elements with >5% error highlights a fact of life: FEA never produces perfect results “All FEA results are wrong” but with good techniques, the results can be very good and very useful.
+The presence of elements with >5% error highlights a fact of life: FEA never produces perfect results, but with good techniques, the results can be very good and very useful.

 We are anxious to get to the stress results, but first, quality check #3 – check the reaction forces.
 In theory, the anchored end of the pipe creates a force equal to the inside area of the pipe x the pressure – here 3.36in^2 x 300psi = 1008 lbs (imagine the pipe exploding with this force if it was cut).
 This matches the FEA reaction force for the model at 1009.6 lbs and indicates a very good run.

-This simple quality control check is extremely powerful for catching models with improper anchoring or missed pressurized areas or other wrong loads.
+This simple quality control check is extremely powerful for catching models with improper anchoring or missed pressurized areas or other incorrect loads.

 Step 6 – Quality Check – Displacement Plots